himanshu5-prog/vlsi_technology_mapping/README.md

 -> The output is the valid mapping for every node in netlist.
 We will also get best mapping and the minimum cost that we get using that mapping.

+TODO: Need to generate final mapped netlist.
+Will push the change once it is done.

 ## Understanding the output:

 Gate id: 121, type: NOT